hanami/guides/content/v2.2/introduction/building-a-web-app.md

 As the next step in our bookshelf project, let's add the ability to show an index of all books in the system.

-First we'll create a request spec for listing books that expects a successful response, listing two books:
+First we'll create a feature spec for listing books that expects a successful response, listing two books:

 ```ruby
 # spec/features/books/index_spec.rb